xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/group.7.rst

 \ **setupconserver**\  (servicenode.conserver)

  Do we set up Conserver on this service node?
 Valid values:1 or 0.
-If 1, configures and starts conserver daemon.
+If yes, configures and status conserver daemon.
 If 0, it does not change the current state of the service.